TsarDuck/Sortscope/README.md

 and other noncommercial purposes.
 Commercial use requires the copyright holder's permission.
 See [NOTICE](NOTICE) for the required copyright notice.

-This is intentionally **not** an OSI-approved open-source license: open-source licenses must allow commercial use.

 ## Developing locally

 Install Node.js 22 or newer, then install the frontend dependencies: